odog96/CAI-baseline-workshop/module1/README.md

 ============================================================
 ```

-**[PLACEHOLDER FOR IMAGE: Screenshot of deployed model in Cloudera AI showing endpoint status and health]**

 **Next: Verify Deployment in Cloudera AI**
 1. Go to your project's **Models** or **Deployments** tab
 2. Find the deployed model (bank_marketing_model)